What to know before getting a renovation loan

 Furthermore, you stand to enjoy a more attractive interest rate when you are building a green home with the DBS Green Renovation Loan.
 To qualify, all you need to do is to select at least 3 out of the 10 items that are applicable to you under the “Green Renovation Checklist” in the application form.

-On top of that, you will enjoy 0% interest in your first year when you apply for DBS Renovation Loan online as a DBS HDB Loan Customer and you can find out more here.
+On top of that, there are other attractive promotions you can enjoy when applying for the DBS Renovation Loan online and you can find out more here.

 What to consider when taking up a renovation loan